DalgoT4D/Discord_Support_Tracker/README.md

    - Copy the bot token

 2. **Set Up Google Apps Script**
-   - Create a Google Sheet with columns for title, user, and date
+   - Create a Google Sheet with columns for title, user, date, and engineering classification
    - Open Script Editor (Extensions > Apps Script)
-   - Copy the code from `google_apps_script_example.js` into the editor
+   - Copy the code from `google_apps_script_example.js` into the editor (includes `is_engineering` field support)
    - Deploy as web app:
      - Click "Deploy" > "New deployment"
      - Select type: "Web app"